logzio/logzio_aws_serverless/python3/cloudwatch/README.md

 - **1.0.0**:
   - Lambda logs - send all logs include platform logs (START, END, REPORT).
-  - Add `service` field to logs - service name based on the log group name.
+  - Add `namespace` field to logs - service name based on the log group name.
   - Renaming of variables in Cloudformation template.